 A Different Time

 California was a free state without discriminatory laws in general, but individual lives were impacted by discriminatory decisions by landlords, employers, and shopkeepers.
 Organized racism by whites then in California tended to be directed toward Asian immigrants and Asian Americans, who by their greater numbers were felt to be a greater threat to whites.
-The situation was very far from just, but it was a better experience for many African Americans than in other US cities at this time.
+The situation was very far from just, but it could be a better experience for some African Americans here than in other US cities at this time.

 The Great Migration, from 1916 to 1970, saw the relocation of many to cities in the North.
 The biggest jump in the African-American population in California was during and after WWII.
 Before 1940, the portion in San Francisco was less than one percent; by 1950 it was 5.6%; by 1970 it reached a peak of 13.4%.
 Even in 1990 it remained above 10%.
 The current number is just over 5%, the result of soaring housing and living costs.

 The huge uptick in African-American residents during and after WWII changed the city, and changed the experience of any given Black person there.
 The Western Addition became a residential and cultural center—only to subsequently suffer the upheaval of mass eviction, housing demolition, and redevelopment in the 1960s and 1970s.

 Networks of Belonging

 The city’s African-American community in the pre-War years 1900 to 1940 was tightly knit by church and fraternal organization membership, and in this way the Tyrrels were typical.
 They belonged to the Third Baptist Church, one of the three most important Black churches in San Francisco.
 They were members during the construction of the church building at Hyde and Clay in 1909.

 The original church was founded on Telegraph Hill in 1852 and there is a plaque that marks its first location there.

 Bertram Tyrrel was the choir director for the church for decades, and he presented speeches at various events.
 In Oct 1921 The Western Outlook gave notice that he was presenting a talk on the value of music in churches.